materialsproject/fireworks/docs/firetask_tutorial.rst

 	launchpad_run.py insert_single_fw fw_better_multi.yaml
 	rocket_launcher_run.py singleshot

-At this point, you might want to change the ``echo_text`` parameter, reinsert the FireWork, and re-run the Rocket.
+At this point, you might want to change the ``echo_text`` parameter to something other than ``howdy, your job launched successfully!``, reinsert the FireWork, and re-run the Rocket.
 Your custom text should get printed to ``howdy.txt`` and the number of words should change appropriately.

 Creating a custom FireTask
 --------------------------